 "Free energy could heat your home for the rest of your life but it could also make a really good bomb" he explained emphatically.
 "The US empire is based on the petrodollar system, and if that goes away, that transforms the entire relationship with the US and the rest of the world."

 Dolan paused to sell one of his books to a middle-aged woman from Buffalo.
 She thanked him for his work and I left the two of them to talk.
 As I made my way through the hotel, the afternoon's events and exhibitors just got stranger and stranger.
 In one room, Bob Mitchell, a former Toronto Star crime reporter, slandered some of history's greatest thinkers including Newton, Einstein, and Da Vinci in a powerpoint presentation that claimed they got their ideas from an alien race known as "The Greys."
-Set up in the lobby is Jason Quill, a multi-dimensional time traveller who claimed to have been to Atlantis but decided to settle down in rural Ontario in 2016.
+Set up in the lobby is Jason Quill, a multi-dimensional time traveler who claimed to have been to Atlantis but decided to settle down in rural Ontario in 2016.
 There was a man who believed that Elon Musk has already harnessed alien technology (if anyone would, it would be Musk), and of course, still sitting quietly next to reception, the elderly couple who told me about their alien co-author Mou when I arrived on Friday.

 A large glass frame with numbers, letters, and a few short phrase like "yes" or 'no' sat in front of them.
 This is what they use to talk to Mou, a power they discovered through their ability to communicate with spirits.
 The man, or Mou's co-author Barry Strohm, showed me a transcript of an interview with Mou that he was going to read during his lecture "Channeling An Alien."